lcrespom/pf-web/README.md

 The fact that such a powerful framework can be based on such few lines of code reveal the deep strength of this architectural style in particular, and of the pure functional approach in general.

 ## ToDo
-- How to import ramda type definitions without bundling it?
-	- Ask in SO => wait for answer
-	- Open issue in @types/ramda => wait for answer
-- Improve imports
-	- Remove `declare class Promise`, add ES6 library in tsconfig.json
-	- Replace `declare const R` with `import { whatever } from 'ramda'`, and get proper type checking
 - Expand the CRUD demo:
 	- Components
 		- Form